-2. This view holds that saints (the elect) are mentioned as present during the tribulation days

-And if those days had not been cut short, no human being would be saved.
+2. Supporters of this view say the saints (the elect) are mentioned as present during the tribulation days And if those days had not been cut short, no human being would be saved.
 But for the sake of the elect those days will be cut short.
-(Matthew 24:22) [ESV]
+(Matthew 24:22)

 Note: In the Bible, the words "saint" and "elect" are not used exclusively in reference to Christians.
 They are also used in reference to Jews and those saved during the Tribulation.
+The word translated "saint" means, "the set-apart ones."
+Here's a reference to the Jews as saints.